-When it eventually closed the station took its place in the pantheon of radio broadcasting with a colourful and controversial history that could only be matched by a handful of worldwide stations, ever.
+When it eventually closed the station had taken its place in the pantheon of radio broadcasting with a colourful and controversial history that could only be matched by a handful of worldwide stations, ever.

-Run-ins with the authorities; arson; sabotage; rancorous splits; station coups; numerous location and frequency changes; a second channel; spin-off stations; on-air thinly-veiled threats against other stations; defiance in the face of new legislation; court cases; intimidation; accusations of murder; pedophilia; changes in format.
+Run-ins with the authorities; arson; sabotage; rancorous splits; station coups; numerous location and frequency changes; a second channel; spin-off stations; on-air thinly-veiled threats against other stations; defiance in the face of new legislation; court cases; intimidation; accusations of murder; paedophilia; changes in format.
 Radio Dublin had all of these – and more.
-It was the longest running continuous pirate station in Ireland … and the world.
+It was the longest-running continuous pirate station in Ireland … and the world.

 Some of its unfortunate history has sullied the name but it should never, ever be forgotten as a training ground for some of the best presenters that have graced Ireland’s airwaves.
 Everybody who’s anybody spent time at Radio Dublin.

 It was founded in 1966 by Ken Sheehan as Radio Blácliath and broadcast from his home in Mourne Road.
 The transmissions were of very low power, modifications helping the station reaching 20watts by 1969.

 A new transmitter was put in place in 1969 and Sunday afternoon broadcasts of taped programming became a regular feature.

 In 1971 the station changed location and under the stewardship of Prince Terry briefly changed name to Static Radio.